 “From knowing comes caring, and from caring comes change” - From: A Plastic Ocean, documentary film

-THANK YOU for being kind to the earth and to all living things!
+being kind to the earth and to all living things!
 Including me!!
 Us!
-And all others too!
+And

 Hello Everybody,